nu-tech-ethics/fall2021/pages/_assignments/identity10.md

 For this final identity journal reflection, I'd like you to put yourself into the "social construction of technology" camp, and take seriously the possibility that technologies (broadly construed as technologies and social systems more broadly) can be recalibrated and redirected in many different ways to shape many different possible outcomes.
 From this perspective, please:

 1. Pick an article (suggestions below) that connects to and tries to address a problem that you care about, and
-2. Write a final Identity Journal reflection to think about how these ideas might inform your work going forward.
+2. Answer series of questions to articulate your own position (see below):

 ### Step 1: Pick an article / lecture to read (or revisit) from the list below